 - Use mind-mapping to plan out projects

-Whether you’re looking to blog with your Android or your iPhone, there are lots of choices available.
+Whether you’re looking to your iPhone, there are lots of choices available.
 If you just want to get started fast and happen to have a WordPress blog, the WordPress mobile app is definitely the way to go.

 Using the on-screen keyboard in landscape view, you’d be surprised how fast you can type up a post using two thumbs.